Radokat/DenshaDeGo/README.md

 * dgVoodoo2 needed: No
 * Works with controller modded DdG P&P?: Yes, but not recommended since you lose speed settings compared to the keyboard (5 vs 12).
 * No compatibility settings needed for installation
+* To enable a fps counter change the following key in your registry from 0 to 1:
+Path: HKEY_CURRENT_USER\SOFTWARE\TAITO\電車でＧＯ！新幹線 山陽新幹線編
+Key name: showframerate
 * Game Settings:
 ![Image of dengop_shin](Pictures/dengo_shin_settings.PNG)
 * Advanced game settings: